 I’m actively looking for other Design & Technology (or STEAM/Maker, for US folks) teachers who are interested in using this site and this approach in their class.
 If you’ve gotten intrigued and would like to discuss the possibility, please contact me (info below).
 I would love to share what I’ve built and collaborate to build even more into this framework.

 If you’ve seen a resource here that you’re interested in using, I have a Resource Room for downloadables.
 Everything I’ve created myself for Nolat Labs is released under a Creative Commons BY-SA license, including all the assignments and text on this website.
 Feel free to use it for your purposes, subject to the restrictions of that license.
 I would love an email letting me know where you’re using it, but it’s not required.
 Note!
 This page is restricted to registered teacher users, to limit the exposure of the case studies and other curricular materials; if you see a “No Results Found” error then your account doesn’t, yet, have permission to access the page.
-Email matthewm1970 at gmail for permission.
+Email me for permission (see below for my email address).

 Feel free to contact me if you have any questions about the course, your student, or using this site or material for your own class.
 My number in Cairo is +20 (0)120 836 9543.
 My email address is firstname.lastname@example.org.
 If you want to know more about my philosophy and experience, you can check out my online portfolio.